 Generally, half of the resident complement attends the annual Association for Research in Vision and Ophthalmology (ARVO) meeting to present research results.
 Most senior residents also attend the annual American Academy of Ophthalmology (AAO) meeting.

-- Weekly conferences at Yale typically consist of six one-hour didactic sessions, clinical case management conferences, and Grand Rounds.
-The latter is attended by full-time and community ophthalmologists and includes bi-weekly guest lecturers and bi-monthly clinical challenges sessions in which community ophthalmologists bring particularly interesting or challenging cases for discussion.
+- Weekly conferences at Yale typically consist of five one-hour didactic sessions, clinical case management conferences, senior resident cataract conferences, and Grand Rounds.
+The latter is attended by full-time and community ophthalmologists and includes bi-weekly guest lecturers from across the country and around the world.

 - Highlights of the academic year are the Yale Spring Resident Research Day Conference, Alumni Day Symposium (held in June), honoring residents and alumni, and the Yale Glaucoma Symposium (held each September).